apiaxle/website/api.md

   these in turn contain objects with timestamp:count

 # /v1/api/:api/unlinkkey/:key
-## Disassociate a key with an API meaning calls to the API can no
+## Disassociate a key with an API.
+(PUT)

-longer be made with the key.
+Calls to the API can no longer be made with the key once this has been called.

 The key will still exist and its details won't be affected.
-(PUT)

 ### Returns

 * The unlinked key details.

 # /v1/apis
 ## List all APIs.
 (GET)

 ### Supported query params

 * from: Integer for the index of the first api you want to see.
 Starts at zero.